About Word Cosmology

 In the early 1990s, a simple idea began taking shape.
 What if converting words to their numeric values, based on their position in the alphabet, could reveal relationships that definitions alone could never reach?

 I began entering common words and phrases into a database, not to build a theory but to see what would become visible.
-What emerged wasn’t what I expected.

 Why “Word Cosmology”